 Have you ever wondered whether food coloring has a taste?
 In other words, does adding color to food change its flavor?
 The short answer is yes, but the explanation is a bit more complicated.
 FDA certified colors are a set of both artificial and natural colors that do not add undesirable flavors to foods.
 There are also other colors that are exempt from certification that come from animals, vegetables, and minerals that sometimes do add flavors.
 In most cases, so little food coloring gets added that it essentially has no taste.
 But, if you add enough dye, there usually is a flavor.
 Also, the color of food changes the brain’s perception of both its odor and flavor.

 The FDA’s Certified Colors

 There are nine chemicals that are additives certified for food coloring.
 The FDA makes no claim that these colors lack flavor.
 Rather, they don’t add a negative flavor (when used in ordinary quantities).
 The dyes are soluble in water and dissociate into ions.
 If you taste just the food coloring (not recommended), they can taste salty, bitter, or metallic.
-Most of the coloring contain sodium, although one contains iodine.
+Most of the colorings contain sodium, although one contains iodine.
 You can reduce the impact of food coloring on flavor by using food color paste instead of liquid food coloring drops because you need less product to achieve the desired color.
 Here is the list of certified colors in the United States:

 |FD&C Color||Name||Color||Chemical Formula|